Academic Affairs Manual (ACD)

 2. Grievance committees

-A grievant may seek a formal hearing before a grievance hearing body.
+A grievant may seek a formal hearing before a grievance-hearing body.
 For faculty that body is selected by the Clearinghouse Committee.
 For academic professionals, the hearing body is the Academic Professional Grievance Committee.
-Detailed procedures may be found in the Academic Affairs Policies and Procedures Manual— ACD 509–02, “Grievance Policies and Procedures for Faculty,” or ACD 509–03, “ Grievance Policies and Procedures for Academic Professionals.”
+Detailed procedures may be found in the Academic Affairs Policies and Procedures Manual— ACD 509–02, “Grievance Policy for Faculty,” or ACD 509–03, “ Grievance Policy for Academic Professionals.”

 a.
 The Clearinghouse Committee

-1. The committee shall be composed of the chairs of the Committee on Academic Freedom and Tenure, the Board on Equal Opportunity, and the Governance Grievance Committee.
+1. The committee shall be composed of the chairs of the Committee on Academic Freedom and Tenure and the Governance Grievance Committee.
+These two chairs shall be appointed by the UAC from among the committee and board members and shall serve a one-year term.

 3. Functions of the committee

-Upon written request of a grievant(s), the committee shall decide which of the three grievance committees (noted above) shall hear the grievance.
-Jurisdictional decisions shall be made with all three members present and shall be based on state law; Board of Regents’ policies; and university rules and regulations, including guidelines of the respective grievance committees.
-A two-thirds majority vote shall decide the question.
-However, the grievant(s) may ask the committee to reconsider its assignment; any decision after such reconsideration is final.
+1. upon written request of a grievant(s), the committee shall decide which one of the two grievance committees (noted above) shall hear the grievance.
+Jurisdictional decisions shall be made with all members present and shall be based on state law, Board of Regents’ policies, and university rules and regulations, including guidelines of the respective grievance committees.
+However, the grievant(s) or respondent may ask the committee to reconsider its assignment; any decision after such reconsideration is final

 b.
 The Committee on Academic Freedom and Tenure

-1. Six members shall be elected by the Academic Assembly from among tenured professors and tenured associate professors.
+1. Twelve members: six from the Tempe campus and two each from the Downtown campus, the Polytechnic campus and the West campus.
+Members shall be elected by the Academic Assembly from among tenured professors and tenured associate professors.
+Assembly members may vote only for those nominees for their campus.
 The term shall be three years, one-third of the elected members to be replaced each year.
 Members may not hold administrative positions at the level of department chair or above.

 3. Functions of the committee

-1. The committee shall investigate alleged infringements upon the academic freedom or tenure of faculty members and report to the senate and the university president.
+1. the committee shall investigate alleged infringements upon the academic freedom, as defined and described in ACD 201 or tenure of faculty members

 1. Dismissal Proceedings